Jbleezy/BO2-Reimagined/README.md

 * Decreased last stand ammo from 3 clips to 1 clip

 ### Jet Gun
-* Kills multiple enemies significantly faster
+* Kills multiple zombies significantly faster
-* Kills enemies that are in the ground, traversing, or behind barriers
+* Kills zombies that are in the ground, traversing, or behind barriers
 * Awards points for kills
 * Cools down twice as fast
 * Cools down while not holding weapon